 - 1. Place the hi-hat pedal on the floor and to the left. - 2.
 Connect the marked cables from the pads to the multi-pin input on the bottom of the sound module.
-It is best to start from the opposite side of the module and route the cables with the cable clips as you go.
+It is best to start from the opposite side of the module and route the cables with the hook-and-loop cable holders as you go.
 This will provide the cleanest look and make it much easier.
+Plug the two 1/4" cables from their jacks on the right side of the module to Tom 4 and Crash 2.